to the brain

 coma or death.

-(the membrane that covers the brain)
+between the brain and the meninges (the membrane that covers the brain)

 The cerebellum is the area of the brain

-that regulates all movements and
+that regulates all movements and maintains balance.
+It coordinates

-or coordination on the same side of the body.
+of balance or coordination on the same side of the body.
 It can also

 cause slurring of speech.

 Brain stem strokes are very rare.
 The brain stem is a very

 delicate area attached to the spinal cord by

 thick nerve fibers.
 It controls life-sustaining functions such as